-- open landscapes with low vegetation of grasses and herbs in the austere environment of Paramos and Puna
+- open landscapes with low vegetation of grasses and herbs in the austere surroundings of Paramos and Puna

-- wild guinea pigs move in dense vegetation through networks of cavities and pits
+- wild guinea pigs move in dense vegetation through networks of hollows and holes

-CaviaDroom is precisely tailored to the diet of guinea pigs that are kept as pets and contains all the necessary nutrients, vitamins, minerals and micronutrients.
+CaviaDroom is precisely tailored to the diet of guinea pigs kept as pets and contains all the necessary nutrients, vitamins, minerals and micronutrients.

 Behavior of the Guinea Pig

-- pets are active during the day and at dusk, wild guinea pigs are mainly active at dusk and at night
+- domestic animals are active during the day and at dusk, wild guinea pigs are mainly active at dusk and at night

-- • jovial, in social groups with harems and territorial behaviour
+- • amiable, in social groups with harems and territorial behavior

 Guinea pigs make themselves known with sounds and have a large repertoire of sounds.